hector6298/kafka_stream_etl_dashboard/README.md

 ## Deploying the infrastructure and processes
 ---
 :rotating_light: :rotating_light: **IMPORTANT: Before we start!!!!!!!** :rotating_light: :rotating_light:
-- Use Linux or MacOS with a bash terminal to run everything.
+- :rotating_light: Use Linux or MacOS with a bash terminal to run everything.
 If you are using Windows, use the Windows Subsystem for Linux and then open a terminal within it, but I have not tested it in that environment.
-- You need Docker to be able to build and run this application.
+- :rotating_light: You need Docker to be able to build and run this application.
 Please download the latest version [here](https://docs.docker.com/get-started/get-docker/).
 You need at least Dockerfile 1.4 and Buildx v0.8+ for this app, so please be sure to have Docker up-to-date.
-- You also need Python 3.10.
+- :rotating_light: You also need Python 3.10.
 Get it [here](https://www.python.org/downloads/release/python-3100/).
-- Git to clone the repo.
+- :rotating_light: Git to clone the repo.
 Check the downloads [here](https://git-scm.com/downloads).
-- Make sure to have the `zip` command available before starting.
+- :rotating_light: Make sure to have the `zip` command available before starting.
 If not, get it using `sudo apt install zip`
 ---
 Open a terminal, clone this code repository, and navigate to it: